Cloud-gaming:Analysis of Google Stadia traffic: Experiments and Measurements

-Although we perform the measurements at the client side, we assume the network between server and client is of high capacity, and therefore its effects on shaping the traffic can be neglected.
-This assumption is later discussed in Section \ref{sec:und_Stadia_traffic}, where, from the collected traffic traces, we conjecture it is accurate.
+Although we perform the measurements at the client side, we assume the network between server and client is of high capacity, and therefore its effects on shaping the traffic are negligible, and do not significantly alter Stadia traffic characteristics.
+This assumption is later discussed in Section~\ref{sec:und_Stadia_traffic}, where, from the collected traffic traces, we conjecture it is accurate.